adnan4894/FlowrSpot/README.md

 Firebase crashlytics

 ## Path for improvements
-- Seperate data layer (Network, Local)
+- Separate data layer (Network, Local)
-- Update Base classes with the error handling
+- Update the error handling in the base classes.
-- Update memory menagment in the base fragments, viewmodels
+- Memory management should be updated in the base fragments and viewmodels
 - Use room for offline mode
 - Add CI/CD